-Did you know that distracted driving is one of the most dangerous things you can on the road?
+Did you know that distracted driving is one of the most dangerous things you can do on the road?
 Yes, even more than drunk driving!
 One day, texting while driving might be as socially unacceptable as drunk driving.
 But that day hasn’t arrived yet, which is why we’re seeing cases like these:

 - Four bus drivers in Knox County have been charged under a new law that prohibits school bus drivers from using electronic devices while on the road.
 The new law now mandates 30-day jail sentences for people convicted of this crime.
 Hamilton County was the first test of the law, but that case also involved vehicular homicide charges when six children were killed in the crash.

 - You know that solar eclipse coming up soon?
 TDOT has issued a public service announcement warning people not to stop their cars on the interstate or otherwise interfere with traffic while the eclipse is occurring.
 They are worried that people will wear eclipse glasses and drive down the roads.
 They are also expecting a huge increase in traffic volume since Tennessee is within the eclipse totality path.